felixayot/alx-low_level_programming/README.md

 # Low-level Programming

 In this section, I learnt about the C Programming Language which is a general-purpose computer programming language.
 It is also a low level and compiled programming language.
-I was taken through the following concepts to help me understand the hatching out, data structures, and algorithms of the language.
+I was taken through the following concepts to help me understand the hatching out(basic syntax, variables, data types, functions, conditional logics e.t.c), data structures, and algorithms of the language.

 - **Hello, World**
 - **Variables, if, else, while and for loops**